apptainer/singularity-userdocs/build_a_container.rst

 By default if you build into an existing sandbox container, the  ``build`` command will prompt you to decide whether or not to overwrite the container.
 Instead of this behavior you can use the ``--update`` option to build _into_ an existing container.
-This will cause Singularity to skip the header and build any sections that are in the definition file into the existing container.
+This will cause apptainer to skip the header and build any sections that are in the definition file into the existing container.

 The ``--update`` option is only valid when used with sandbox containers.